New Brunswick Auto Insurance Requirements

 Uninsured and Unidentified Insurance

-This is the last mandatory coverage required for car insurance policy in New Brunswick.
+This is the last mandatory coverage required for a car insurance policy in New Brunswick.
 This will protect the insured in the event of a collision by an uninsured party.
 This coverage will also apply to a hit and run collision where the car or the driver was unidentified.
 Any damages caused to the car can also be claimed under this coverage when the car could be identified and the driver had no insurance.

 Optional Available Auto Insurance Coverage in New Brunswick